FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### dnsbootimage

 No longer used.
-It\'s purpose was originally because the FOS (Fog Operating System \-- init.xz/init_32.xz/init.gz) did not dynamically get the dns address from DHCP as dhcp was not called. :
+It's purpose was originally because the FOS (Fog Operating System \-- init.xz/init_32.xz/init.gz) did not dynamically get the dns address from DHCP as dhcp was not called. :